USAFA-ECE/ece281-book/book/intro.md

     There are *no deadline extensions* on HW (including SCA), with the exception of medical or family emergency.
 - **In-Class Exercises (ICE)** require you to develop a technical solution in VHDL, RISC-V, or on a breadboard.
     They are designed to be completed during the 53-minute class period, but can be finished afterwords if need be.
-- **Pre-Labs** are designed to help you complete the lab exercise, so much be submitted *before* the lab starts.
+- **Pre-Labs** are designed to help you complete the lab exercise, so must be submitted *before* the lab starts.
 - **Labs** include the code and demonstration for a lab exercise.
 The lab report is submitted separately, see below.

 #### Lab Reports